FREMONT GROUP PRIVACY POLICY

 We may use your Personal Information in accordance with this Privacy Policy to:

-• Respond to communications from you.
+• Respond to communications from you;

-• Measure and improve our business, services, and performance.
+• Measure and improve our business, services, and performance;

-• Perform analyses on the data and other Personal Information we have collected.
+• Perform analyses on the data and other Personal Information we have collected;

-• Provide, administer, and utilize our websites.
+• Provide, administer, and utilize our websites;

 We may disclose other purposes, or update this Privacy Policy, as described below, from time to time.

-• Other persons to whom you have requested that we disclose Personal Information, or other persons to whom you have agreed we can disclose such Personal Information.
+• Other persons to whom you have requested that we disclose Personal Information, or other persons to whom you have agreed we can disclose such Personal Information;

-• Where necessary in connection with the carrying out of our business activities, including investing, managing, financing and selling investments and providing services to our clients.
+• Where necessary in connection with the carrying out of our business activities, including investing, managing, financing and selling investments and providing services to our clients;

-• In connection with, or during the negotiation of, any investment activity or any merger, financing, acquisition, divestiture, or dissolution of any or all of our investments or all or a portion of our business.
+• In connection with, or during the negotiation of, any investment activity or any merger, financing, acquisition, divestiture, or dissolution of any or all of our investments or all or a portion of our business;

-• If we believe that disclosure is reasonably necessary (a) to comply with any applicable law, regulation, legal process or governmental request, (b) to enforce or comply with other applicable agreements or policies, (c) to protect our rights or property, or the security or integrity of our services, or (d) to protect us, users of our services or the public from harm or potentially prohibited or illegal activities.
+• If we believe that disclosure is reasonably necessary (a) to comply with any applicable law, regulation, legal process or governmental request, (b) to enforce or comply with other applicable agreements or policies, (c) to protect our rights or property, or the security or integrity of our services, or (d) to protect us, users of our services or the public from harm or potentially prohibited or illegal activities; and

 YOUR ACCESS AND CONTROL OVER PERSONAL INFORMATION